 - As long as the import tax has been paid and documentation is in order the customs will release SPPB Surat Persetujuan Pengeluaran Barang (Letter of Agreement on Releasing Goods).

-- Goods are now ready to go given that the SPPB has been received by custom authorities.
+- Goods are now ready to go given that the SPPB has been received by customs authorities.

 Indonesia custom clearance requires the following documents in order to be allowed to enter Indonesian territory: